Allowing racist rap video could normalise offensive speech: Shanmugam

 SINGAPORE: If a racist rap video was allowed to remain online, it could normalise offensive speech and such attacks against other races could become mainstream, said Law and Home Affairs Minister K Shanmugam.

-Speaking at the CNM Leaders Summit organised by the National University of Singapore on Thursday (Aug 22), Mr Shanmugam expanded on why the Government acted to remove the rap video by YouTuber Preetipls and her brother Subhas Nair, which came in response to a controversial “brownface” advertisement.
+Speaking at the CNM Leaders Summit organised by the National University of Singapore's Department of Communications and New Media on Thursday (Aug 22), Mr Shanmugam expanded on why the Government acted to remove the rap video by YouTuber Preetipls and her brother Subhas Nair, which came in response to a controversial “brownface” advertisement.

 In the advertisement, Chinese actor Dennis Chew appeared in "brownface" to portray an Indian man.
 He also cross-dressed as a Malay woman and a Chinese woman.